 An officer who has a reasonable suspicion that you have committed or are in the process of committing a crime h

-Reasonable suspicion is a legal standard that applies in different criminal-law contexts, most often where search
+Reasonable suspicion is a legal standard that applies in different criminal-law contexts, most often where searches and seizures are involved.

 What’s the Difference Between an Arrest and a Detention?